Heroine (From First to Last album): Background and recording

 In 2004, From First to Last released their debut studio album, Dear Diary, My Teen Angst Has a Bodycount, which sold more than 100,000 copies and established the band in the post-hardcore scene.
 Thereafter, the band spent an extended period of time writing Heroine.
 Drummer Derek Bloom described the album's writing process as less chaotic and pressured compared to that of Dear Diary.
 Guitarist Travis Richter said the band decided early on to write whatever they liked, and wanted to emphasize musicianship over other people's expectations.
 From First to Last sent their demoes to producer Ross Robinson, who had worked on albums by bands they were inspired by including At the Drive-In, Korn, and Slipknot; guitarist Matt Good said they believed he would help them "[create] their own avenue on the musical highway."
 Though they did not think he would be interested, Robinson responded enthustiastically to the band's demoes.

 Following a period of pre-production at a studio in Albany, Georgia, From First to Last began recording Heroine with Robinson in California in late September 2005.
 Recording sessions were held at Radio Star Studios in Weed, whose secluded nature Robinson hoped would prevent From First to Last from becoming distracted, and Robinson's bedroom in Venice, Los Angeles.
 They utilized Pro Tools "as a tape medium" for recording, and did not do anything they could not replicate on tape, such as applying drum triggers.
 Robinson set up recording to be like a live show and cheered the band on through speakers.
 Bloom was made to practice with the other members of From First to Last before going to record his tracks in a cramped space in the studio's "dungeon".
 The guitars were recorded directly to console instead of through amps, whilst vocalist Sonny Moore recorded full takes.

 Wes Borland played bass on Heroine in place of Jon Weisberg, who departed the band shortly before recording commenced.
-Good said that he and guitarist Travis Richter did not want to play bass as they "wanted another vibe", so Robinson asked Borland, who drove to Weed from Los Angeles and completed his parts in three or four days; he also wrote a song with the band that did not make the final album.
+Good said that he and Richter did not want to play bass as they "wanted another vibe", so Robinson asked Borland, who drove to Weed from Los Angeles and completed his parts in three or four days; he also wrote a song with the band that did not make the final album.
 Borland joined From First to Last as their bassist during their tours in support of Heroine, but not as an official member of the band due to his commitments in other bands including Black Light Burns.
 Good handled all programming on the album with the exception of "The Levy", which was done by Atticus Ross.
 The album was mixed by Andy Wallace, and it was completed by late December 2005.